 Rear AEB is just one variation of a common ADAS system: automatic emergency braking.
 AEB systems are designed to sense a potential collision before it occurs and, if the driver doesn’t respond in time, engage the vehicle’s braking systems.

-Front AEB systems utilize ADAS sensors such as radar, cameras, and lidar to detect other vehicles in a car’s path.
+Front AEB systems utilize ADAS sensors such as radar, cameras, and LiDAR to detect other vehicles in a car’s path.
 Rear AEB systems use short-range radar sensors and cameras mounted in the vehicle’s rear corners.
 If something is detected in the vehicle’s path as a driver backs out of a parking spot or reverses anywhere, the system will automatically apply the brakes to avoid the imminent crash or reduce the severity of it.

 Rear Automatic Braking in Action